m-adeel12/devops-learning-journey/06-aws/notes/README.md

   .
 Clients use SNI to specify the hostname they reach.
   .
 Ability to specify a security policy to support older versions of SSL/TLS certificate.

+# SNI - Server Name Indication

+- SNI solves the problem of loading multiple SSL certificates onto one web server
+- When your client makes the first connection to the web server, it sends the hostname of the website is trying to reach as part of the SSL handshake.
+The server uses this info to find the right SSL certificate for that website.
+If the server cant find a match it would then use the default certificate.
+- SNI only works with ALB and NLB's supporting multiple SSL certificates across different domains under one load balancer.

+# Connection Draining

+- Connection Draining in AWS is a feature that allows a load balancer to gracefully remove an EC2 instance without dropping active user requests.
+- It ensures that when an  instance is  being removed, any in flight connections are allowed to finish before the instance is taken fully out of service.
+- Without connection draining, existing user requests get cut off, causing errors.
+- The Allowed range is between 1 -3600 seconds
+- For CLB's this is referred to connection draining.
+- For ALB's and NLB's this is referred to Deregistration delay.